 With binoculars you’ll be able to see much more.

-Craters and ‘seas’ are visible on the Moon, and beyond the Solar System, you’ll see double and multiple stars, globular star clusters and, nebulae and galaxies.
+Craters and ‘seas’ are visible on the Moon, and beyond the Solar System, you’ll see double and multiple stars, globular clusters and nebulae and galaxies.

 You should also get in touch with your local astronomy society and see if they are hosting a star party or stargazing session that you can attend.